-The legal framework for sharing data can be complicated and overlapping but it is still up to you to identify the legal basis before you share any personal data.
+The legal framework for sharing information and data can be complicated and interconnected.
+It is individual organisations' responsibility to identify the appropriate lawful basis before they share any personal information.

 - The Data Protection Act 2018